muschellij2/process_head_ct/index.md

 Head CT data typically contains the subject’s head, face, and maybe neck and other lower structures, depending on the field of view.
-Additionally, other artifacts are typically present, such as the pillow the subject’s head was on, the bed/girney, and any instruments in the field of view.
-We do not provide a general frameowrk to extract the subject from the artifact data, but provide some recommendations for working heuristics.
+Additionally, other artifacts are typically present, such as the pillow the subject’s head was on, the bed/gurney, and any instruments in the field of view.
+We do not provide a general framework to extract the subject from the artifact data, but provide some recommendations for working heuristics.
 Typically the range of data for the brain and facial tissues are within \(-100\) to \(300\)HU, excluding the skull, other bones, and calcificiations.
-Creating a mask from this data range tends to remove the bed/girney, most instruments, the pillow, and the background.
+Creating a mask from this data range tends to remove the bed/gurney, most instruments, the pillow, and the background.
 Retaining the largest connected component, filling holes (to include the skull), and masking the original data with this resulting mask will return the subject.
 Note, care must be taken whenever a